simpeg/simpeg/CONTRIBUTING.rst

 Licensing
 =========

-The code contributed to SimPEG will be licensed under the `MIT license
+All code contributed to SimPEG is licensed under the `MIT license
 <https://github.com/simpeg/simpeg/blob/main/LICENSE>`_ which allows open
 and commercial use and extension of SimPEG.
 If you did not write the code yourself, it is your responsibility to ensure that the existing